xster/flutter-wiki/Debugging-the-engine.md

 See also [[Crashes]] for advice on handling engine crashes (specifically around obtaining stack traces, and reporting crashes in AOT Dart code).

+## Running a Flutter app with a local engine

+Once the appropriate version of the engine is built, run your Flutter app with:

+`flutter run --local-engine=XXXX`

+to run an app with the local engine where `XXXX` should be replaced with the version you wish to use.
+For example, use `--local-engine=android_debug_unopt` to run a debug android engine or `--local-engine=ios_debug_sim_unopt` to run a debug iOS simulator engine.

+It is important to always have a `host_XXXX` version of the engine built when using a local engine since Flutter uses the host build's version of Dart.

+## Bisecting a roll failure

+If the engine roll is failing (see [Autorollers]), you can use `git bisect` on the engine repo to track down the offending commit, using the `--local-engine` command as described above to run the failing framework test with each version of the engine.

 ## Tracing OpenGL calls in Skia

 All OpenGL calls in Skia are guarded by either the `GR_GL_CALL_NOERRCHECK` or `GR_GL_CALL_RET_NOERRCHECK` macros.
 Trace events may be added in these macros to trace all GL calls made by Skia, for example [in a patch like this](https://gist.github.com/chinmaygarde/607eb86d5447615b9cf2804a4f8fb1ce).